Hauptinhalt

 Participating Professor, Partner or Institutes:

-Prof. Dr. Leonard Hübner,
+Prof. Dr. Leonard Hübner, University of Augsburg,

 Prof. Marc-Philippe Weller (Heidelberg),